vpnagraj/nagraj-dot-net/content/publication/bpranges.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Developments in Mental Health Law"
+publication = "Journal of Neonatal and Perinatal Medicine"
 # publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.